onsi/ginkgo/docs/MIGRATING_TO_V2.md

 Users should remove -stream from any scripts they have that invoke the `ginkgo` cli.

 ### Removed: ginkgo nodot
 The `ginkgo nodot` subcommand in V1, along with the `--nodot` flags for `ginkgo bootstrap` and `ginkgo generate` were provided to allow users to avoid a `.` import of Ginkgo and Gomega but still have access to the exported variables and types at the top-level.
 This was implemented by defining top-level aliases that pointed to the objects and types in the imported Ginkgo and Gomega libraries in the user's bootstrap file.
 In practice most users either dot-import Ginkgo and Gomega, or they don't and use the imported package name to refer to objects and types instead.
-V2 removes the support generating and maintaining these alias lists.  `--nodot` remainds for `ginkgo bootstrap` and `ginkgo generate` and it simply avoids dot-importing Ginkgo and Gomega.
+V2 removes the support generating and maintaining these alias lists.  `--nodot` remains for `ginkgo bootstrap` and `ginkgo generate` and it simply avoids dot-importing Ginkgo and Gomega.

 As a result of this change custom bootstrap and generate templates may need to be updated: